raehik/symparsec/README.md

 [hackage-parsec]: https://hackage.haskell.org/package/parsec

 Type level string (`Symbol`) parser combinators.
 A [Parsec][hackage-parsec]-like for `Symbol`s; thus, Symparsec!
-With all the features you'd expect:
+With many of the features you'd expect:

 * define parsers compositionally, largely as you would on the term level
 * pretty, detailed parse errors